Beginner’s Guide to a Whole-Food Plant-Based Diet

 You won’t eat plant based if you don’t enjoy it, plain and simple.

-There are mouthgasmic whole food plant based recipes and there are whole food plant based recipes that taste exactly like cardboard.
+There are mouthgasmic whole-food plant-based recipes and there are whole-food plant-based recipes that taste exactly like cardboard.
 We can’t vouch for other recipes, but ours are consistently satisfying and delicious.
-There are hundreds of free plant based recipes on our blog.
-Or, check out Plant Fueled Life, our premium membership full of tasty meal plans and recipes you won’t find anywhere else.
+There are hundreds of free plant-based recipes on our blog.
+Or, check out Clean Food Dirty Girl, our premium membership full of tasty meal plans and recipes you won’t find anywhere else.
 Creating tasty, healthy recipes is what we do best.

 6. Stock your kitchen with staples